Updated: Nov 20

 Mental health practitioners and doctors mean well, but often they are misguided.
 The medical community’s answer to mental and emotional distress is medication.
 Often, these drugs do not help, but they do have side effects and contraindications.
 Other times, they may help with depression, but increase anxiety—or vice versa.
 In many cases, people feel emotionally numb or flat from their medications.

 Unlike pharmaceuticals, the Bach Flower Remedies actually address and resolve the underlying energetic imbalance that creates emotional distress.
 In other words, they resolve the condition.
 They work!
 No one has ever been cured by taking prescription drugs for emotional distress.
 At best, they merely mask the condition or numb people to their pain; meanwhile, the condition festers under the surface.
-At worst, they induce suicidal tendencies and may lead to suicide.
+At worst, they induce suicidal thoughts and may actually lead to suicide.

 People suffering from emotional distress often feel isolated and unheard.
 A five-minute appointment with a doctor once a year to refill prescriptions does not qualify as being heard.
 On the other hand, an in-depth Bach consultation does give a person the opportunity to be heard.